Reclaiming the Trinity

 3. The language problem

 We also tend toward functional Unitarianism because we are unsure of how to speak of the Triune God.
 Some object to using the gendered language of Father and Son in worship; others object to using any alternative language for God.
 These objections can lead to bland liturgical compromises that rob Scripture and tradition of their richness.
-Thus the liturgies produced by many within the church abandon traditional Trinitarian language and substitute frequent repetition of an undifferentiated God.
+Thus, the liturgies produced by many within the church abandon traditional Trinitarian language and substitute frequent repetition of an undifferentiated God.

 The vast majority of Presbyterians agree with the 1985 General Assembly’s statement on the use of language in worship: “Our language about God should be as intentionally diverse and varied as is that of the Bible and our theological tradition.”
 Yet often we hear only, “God, God, God.”
-Attention to God as Trinity and to the words of Scripture and the tradition provide us with a more faithful vocabulary that is also more rich and varied than current practice.
+Attention to God as Trinity and to the words of Scripture and the tradition provide us with a more faithful vocabulary that is also richer and more varied than current practice.

 Father, Son, Holy Spirit — and more